-Work positions open to students are frequently advertised through the Student Employment page maintained by the Office of Financial Assistance.
+Work positions open to students are frequently advertised through the Student Employment page maintained by the Center for Internships and Career Development.
 International students interested in employment in a particular office or academic department should contact the appropriate manager or administrator to inquire about the possibility of non-work-study employment.
 When hired or offered a position, your hiring supervisor must complete a New Hire Form so ISSS can create a letter for the Social Security Office.
-When employed, make sure you keep track of the student time sheet due dates.

 Curricular Practical Training (CPT) is defined by US Citizenship and Immigration Services as employment which is an integral part of an established curriculum, including alternative work/study, internship, cooperative education, or any other type of required internship or practicum that is offered by sponsoring employers through cooperative agreements with the institution.